aimms/how-to/Articles/80/80-schedule-jobs.rst

 #.  `Tasks v2 on AIMMS Cloud <https://documentation.aimms.com/cloud/tasks.html#schedule-task-s>`_
     explains clearly how to achieve regular execution easily.

 #.
-AIMMS PRO jobs that reschedule themselves.
+AIMMS Cloud jobs that reschedule themselves.
 This may be a bit tricky and warrants a detailed example.

 In the remainder of this article, we'll discuss how an AIMMS job can reschedule itself, as depicted in the next picture.